-On May 2, 2003 we acquired the 23 percent interest in NN Euroball, ApS ("Euroball") held by SKF.
-We paid approximately 13.8 million Euros (\$15.5 million).
-Euroball was formed in 2000 by the Company, FAG Kugelfischer George Shaefer AG, which was subsequently acquired by INA - Schaeffler KG (collectively, "INA/FAG"), and AB SKF ("SKF").
+On May 2, 2003, we acquired the 23 percent interest in NN Euroball, ApS ("Euroball") held by SKF.
+We paid approximately 13.8 million Euros (\$15.6 million).
+Euroball was formed in 2000 by the Company, FAG Kugelfischer George Shaefer AG, which was subsequently acquired by INA - Schaeffler KG ("INA/FAG"), and AB SKF ("SKF").
 Upon consummation of this transaction, we became the sole owner of Euroball.
+See Note1 "Restatement", to Consolidated Financial Statements for additional information.

-On May 2, 2003 we acquired the tapered roller and metal cage manufacturing operations of SKF in Veenendaal, The Netherlands.
-We paid consideration of approximately 22.2 million Euros (\$25.0 million), for the assets acquired from SKF.
+On May 2, 2003, we acquired the tapered roller and metal cage manufacturing operations of SKF in Veenendaal, The Netherlands.
+We paid consideration of approximately 23.0 million Euros (\$25.7 million) and incurred costs of approximately \$0.9 million, for the Veenendaal net assets acquired from SKF.
 The Veenendaal operation manufactures rollers for tapered roller bearings and metal cages for both tapered roller and spherical roller bearings.

-In connection with the acquisition of SKF's operations in Veenendaal, The Netherlands, SKF purchased 700,000 shares of our common stock from us for an aggregate purchase price of approximately \$6.2 million which was applied to the purchase of SKF's Veenendaal, The Netherlands operations.
+In connection with the acquisition of SKF's Veenendaal operations, SKF purchased 700,000 shares of our common stock from us for an aggregate fair value of approximately \$6.9 million which was applied to the purchase of SKF's Veenendaal, The Netherlands operations.
+For purposes of valuing the 700,000 common shares issued, the value was determined based on the average market price of NN, Inc.'s common shares over the two-day period before, the day of, and the two-day period after the terms of the acquisition were agreed to, April 14, 2003.